mlhamel/conferences/README.md

         * bubblesort zines
         * shoes graphical library

-    Sometime the skeleton is now enought, you need to make it flat foldable by marking flat foldable lines.
+    Sometime the simple skeleton is now enought, you need to make it flat foldable by marking flat foldable lines.

 6. Simon Eskildsen.
 Super-Reliable Software

+    Amazing talk.
+Explaned why we are failing, why memory is failing expecially when reaching larger scale (but shit will happen also at smaller scale).

+    The idea is that we should decouple components and systems, and more importanly learn how to fail gracefuly :)

-    Amazing talk, stuff look at:
+    stuff look at:

         * toxyproxy
         * simian